yearn/keep3r-jobs/doc/working-stealth-jobs.md

 - interacting with the StealthRelayer **MUST ALWAYS** be done using an EOA.
     - failure to comply with this requirement will result in instant and unreversable slashing of all your bond.
-- [IMPORTANT] we use an EOA check that requires you to set the tx's gas as close to `block.gaslimit` as possible.
+- [IMPORTANT] we'll use an EOA check that requires you to set the tx's gas as close to `block.gaslimit` as possible.
     - there is a buffer of ~36192 gas units, this can be increased or decreased, but it's there to give you a little room and make sure you can send txs with a bit less of the current max block.gasLimit
+    - this check will become active on EIP-3074

 - we suggest you use Flashbots to avoid getting charged on reverted txs, but you can use whatever private mempool service you desire.
     - here is a [sample script for goerli](https://github.com/lbertenasco/bonded-stealth-tx/blob/main/scripts/flashbots/02-goerli-send-tx.ts)